awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-listing-managing-users.md

 1. Choose **Create user**\.
 **Important**
 Making changes to a user does *not* apply the changes to the user immediately\.
 To apply your changes, you must [wait for the next maintenance window](amazon-mq-editing-managing-configurations.md#apply-configuration-revision-editing-console) or [reboot the broker](amazon-mq-rebooting-broker.md)\.
-For more information, see [Amazon MQ Broker Configuration Lifecycle](amazon-mq-broker-configuration-lifecycle.md)\.
+For more information, see [Amazon MQ broker configuration lifecycle](amazon-mq-broker-configuration-lifecycle.md)\.

 ## To edit an existing user<a name="edit-existing-user-console"></a>